shuyelin06/Obsidian-Notes/content/Classes/MATH401/MATH401.md

 - $V^T$ is an $n \times n$ orthogonal matrix, where the columns $\vec{v}_1, \dots \vec{v}_n$ are known as the **right singular vectors** of $A$.

 Singular value decompositions are very general!
-> Note that if $A$ is symmetric, then its singular value decomposition is its orthogonal diagonalization.
+> Note that even for a square diagonalizable $A$, its diagonalization need not be its singular value decomposition!

 > [!Example] Example
 > $$